wuxb45/remixdb/README.md

 `remixdb_open_compact` opens a remixdb with the optimization turned off.
 Each newly created sstable will not contain a CKB.
 A store created by one of these functions can be safely opened by the other function.

+# Optimization 2: Improving Point Query with Hash Tags

+A point query in the original RemixDB performs binary search in a segment, which takes about five key comparisons and can cost multiple I/Os.
+The current implementation provides a new option, named `tags` (the last argument of `remixdb_open`).

+With this option enabled, every new REMIX will store an array of 8-bit hash tags.
+Each tag corresponds to a key managed by the REMIX.
+A point query (GET/PROBE) will first locate the target segment as usual.
+ Then it will check the tags to find candidate keys for full-key matching without using binary search in the segment.
+With 8-bit tags and at most 32 keys in a segment, a point query takes about 1.06 key comparisons if the key is found, and about 0.12 key comparisons if the key does not exist.

+TODO: the tags can also be used to speed up iterator seeks with existing keys.

 # Limitations of the Current Implementation

 * *KV size*: The maximum key+value size is capped at 65500 bytes.